jackokring/agon-vdp/STATUS.md

 # Modding Status

 The development kit works on Arduino and so `linux-arm64` is fine for development.
-My understanding is that if the MOS is not altered, and the "data tx/rx" remains the same then there should be no problems flashing.
+My understanding is that if the MOS is not altered, and the "VDP data protocol" remains the same then there should be no problems flashing this VDP.

 ## Arduino IDE Loads and All is Well (v6.66 is as good a number as any)

 The code is well structured, which is good.

-There is some minor initial confusion.
-**The Console8 esp32 2.0.11 board files, vdp-gl 1.0.3 and ESP32Time 2.0.4** are
+ * esp32 2.0.11 board files
-used.
+ * vdp-gl 1.0.3

- * `FX` for doing things MOS side.
-Pun not intended.
-Best left alone for now.
+ * ESP32Time 2.0.4

- Many of these "settings" have architecture specifics.
+are used.
+This may change later (check `platformio.ini` for dependancies).

  * `VDU` basically a character echo with control sequences running on the VDP.
  Some `VDU` initial control codes have no implemented meaning.
    * **0** nothing.
 So should remain fixed.